tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 11+:_ One magical edged or piercing weapon worn on this belt has its critical range increased by 2 at the start of the battle.
 This bonus is lost for the rest of the encounter when you actually score a critical hit with that weapon.

 **Quirk:** Always engaged in preparation and maintenance; you are incapable of staying idle even for a moment.

 ---

+#### Swordbelt of the Slayer

+Quick Action

+_Recharge 6+:_ You are drawn to prey on the weak and the dying.
+When you use the belt, you get a +1 bonus to your attack as long as you attack the enemy with the fewest hit points.
+(Champion: the effect lasts for three rounds; epic: until the end of the battle).

+**Quirk:** Merciless.

+>_Note:_ Fighting against the Lich King’s armies isn’t like fighting against mortal foes.
+Living enemies need to sleep, and eat, Their numbers grow fewer over time as soldiers get sick, or desert and go home, or turn to looting and pillaging instead of fighting.
+The undead, though – their armies get stronger over time.
+Those monsters avoid pitched battles at all costs – why go to war against the Imperial Legion, when you can slaughter a dozen peasant villages and turn all the dead into more zombies?
+It’s like fighting a plague.
+Swordbelt of the Slayer?
+Pah!
+Swordbelt of the Pestilent Coward, more like! - Sir Tanteer, paladin of the light

+---